-Continuous - Click Start and Accept to begin the capture.
+- Continuous Click Start and Accept to begin the capture.
 Click Save to momentarily stop the capture and create the capture file.
 The capture will automatically resume.
-Click on the Start/Stop option to end the Continuous capture.
+Click on the Start/Stop option to end the Continuous capture. - If the port is set up for MS/TP, select an option in the Capture section.